 The field strength from relevant source contributions shall be scaled to maximum power in a manner similar to the description in clause 9.4.
-If the extrapolation factors are unknown and cannot be recovered or the time invariant signals used as reference are not accessible, the power density for each of the relevant bands shall be measured, during high-traffic hours, using a max-hold trace in order to store the maximum value of all measurement values, for a time until the equipment reading stabilizes (typically one minute or less).
+If the extrapolation factors are unknown and cannot be recovered or the time invariant signals used as reference are not accessible, the power density for each of the relevant bands shall be measured during high-traffic hours using a max-hold trace in order to store the maximum value of all measurement values until the equipment reading stabilizes (typically 1 min or less).